jhradilek/vim-rng/README.markdown

 ## Description

 The **vim-rng** repository provides a syntax file for RELAX NG, a schema language for XML.
+See also my [vim-snippets](https://github.com/jhradilek/vim-snippets) repository for snippets for this language.

 ## Installation